 (Young Investigator Award for Early Career Contributions to the field of Brain Injury Science)

 The biennial Young Investigator Award recognizes excellence in brain injury research by an individual in training (graduate or medical school, residency, fellowship, or post-doc).
-The award includes free registration to the IBIA World Congress, an award, a one-year membership to IBIA.
+The award includes free registration to the IBIA World Congress, a crystal award, a one-year membership to IBIA will be presented at the Congress opening session.
 The awardee must attend the Congress to receive the award.

 Nominations for the Young Investigator Award should include: